Updated August 7, 2020.

 Some years I get lucky with these brands: White House/Black Market, Ann Taylor, Chico’s.
 I found almost nothing I can use the other day, though—only capri pants, lovely skirts, and prints.
 I’m all ears if you have other brand suggestions for me.

-By the way, I’ve also resumed editing and refining the class handouts now that my houseguest Annie has left.
+By the way, I’ve also resumed editing and refining the class handouts now that my houseguest has left.
 We had a fantastic week rollerskating, tracking night blooming cereus, and visiting the mermaids of Weeki Wachee.